Step-by-step guide

 Language works the same way as condition.
 If a wishlist entry does not ask for a specific language, matching stays flexible instead of becoming needlessly strict.

-Important variant rule: If two versions share the same card name but have different collector numbers, CardSwap treats them as different prints.
-That helps avoid unfair suggestions where a premium version gets matched against a cheaper regular version.
+Important variant rule: If two versions share the same card name but have different collector numbers, CardSwap treats them as different prints by default.
+Only wishlist entries with "Accept any edition" deliberately relax that rule.

 Dashboard